msalibian/RBF/paper.md

 Contributions to this project can be submitted via pull requests on the GitHub repository.
-Similarly, GitHub issues are the prefered venue to report suggestions and problems with the current version of the software and seek support.
+Similarly, GitHub issues are the prefered venue to report suggestions and problems with the current version of the software, and seek support.

 # Acknowledgements